Opportunistic-Network-Simulator/backend/README-usage.md

 ## Executable Jar
 It is need java version 8 in your computer.

-Download the IONS-Simulator.zip [here](https://github.com/PFC-IME-Opportunistic-Network-Simulator/backend/releases/tag/1.0):
+Download the IONS-Simulator.zip [here](https://github.com/PFC-IME-Opportunistic-Network-Simulator/backend/releases/download/1.0/IONS-Simulator.zip):

-Open a terminal in executableJar folder, inside IONS-Simulator folder and run:
+Unzip the file, open a terminal in CLI (Command Line Interface) folder and run:

 ```
-java -jar IONS-simulator.jar -i <config file> -o <output file name>
+java -jar CLI_IONS_Simulator.jar -i <config file> -o <output file name>
 ```
-The config file must to bem located at input folder, inside IONS-Simulator folder and it must be passed just the file name wiht its extension (without any path).
+The config file must to bem located at input folder and it must be passed just the file name wiht its extension (without any path).
 This is a [toml file](https://github.com/toml-lang/toml) that has all information needed to configure the simulation scenario.

 The information needed is: